 Roberta pulled a board together that now comprises seven elected or appointed officials and a strong technology contingent.
 We have close relations with the Northwest Hills Council of Governments (NHCOG).
 We have obtained $250,000 in state grants, the only state grants made to community telecommunications efforts over the last three years.
 We have surveyed our broadband and mobile access gaps and data rates.
 We have studied the legal conditions around municipal broadband and formed a business model that works within them assuming a few tweaks to the law.
 We have conducted extensive reviews with prospective partners and developed an economic model of a future network.
 We are fully poised now to take the last critical step—persuading our communities to share in the costs.
 The costs are a fraction of the costs of roads and sewer systems.
 But broadband is now as essential as roads, as electricity, as indoor plumbing.
 Everyone should have it.

 Our region comprises 25 municipalities in the northwest corner: 21 from the NHCOG and four located south of the COG who have expressed interest in a new universal network.
 We are not restricted to this group nor do we need all municipalities to participate to have a viable business proposition.
-The 25-town region has 180,000 residents, 75,000 homes, and 2250 miles of road, the key parameters for puzzling out a network.
+Indeed, our current plan starts with just one town and grows organically from there.
+Our region has about 180,000 residents, 76,000 homes, and 2290 miles of road, the key parameters for puzzling out a network.
 Our region is larger than any single city in Connecticut.

 We have not consummated a deal with anyone.
-In practical terms we cannot until some legal problems are worked out with the state and enough municipalities have agreed to the financing terms to make the business numbers run.
+In practical terms we cannot until some legal problems are worked out with the state and that first municipality has voted to move ahead with the network.
 However, we have had serious discussions with enough vendors to know that we can do the network on the terms proposed.
 We are working closely now with a back-haul vendor and ISP, a telephone service vendor, a construction vendor, and more than one organization interested in the long term business prospects in home networking and network operations.

-Northwest Connect now works with the NHCOG to shape and implement an economic development plan.
+Northwest Connect now works with the NHCOG and the Northwest Connecticut Economic Development Corporation to implement a regional economic development plan.
 Anchoring the plan is a regional fiber optic network.
 But the plan focuses on a few target business areas that appear favorable to our region—agriculture, rural health care, education, and real estate.
-To make progress in these areas as well as the network itself we have formed five innovation committees whose membership includes community and business leaders in each segment.
+To make progress in these areas as well as the network itself we are forming five innovation committees whose membership includes community and business leaders in each segment.
 Should you have an interest in helping any of these committees please let us know.

 Health Care Projects issues in regional health care and develops some practical ideas for remediation and new products that depend upon emerging technologies.